-Preparations are underway to host the CATFE Biennial Conference at St. John's Seminary in January 2018.
+CATFE Biennial Conference was held at St. John's Seminary in January 2018.
 St. John's serves the Archdiocese of Los Angeles and Southwest dioceses from San Diego and Orange to Monterey, and inland from Fresno to San Bernadino.
 St. John's Seminary is located in Camarillo, approximately 50 mi. from downtown Los Angeles.

-The focus of the conference will include input and best practice discussions around Theological Reflection on Ministry in the Context of the New Generation of Ministers, and Supervision, Evaluation and Assessment.
+The focus of the conference included input and best practice discussions around Theological Reflection on Ministry in the Context of the New Generation of Ministers, and Supervision, Evaluation and Assessment.
 See the schedule below.
-More details to follow on this website (CATFE Conference Registration tab).

 Friday, January 26: TR in the Context of the New Generation and the World